cimcs/cimcs.github.io/index.md

 <!--I obtained my Master degree at the **[Xidian University]**.-->

 My current research interests include trusted computing, system security and hardware-assisted security.
-I researches extensively to design and build prototype systems with hardware-assisted primitives on x86 / ARM / RISC-V platforms to run unmodified applications, do presence attestation, and so on.
+I researches extensively to discover TEE security problems and design and build prototype systems with hardware-assisted primitives on x86 / ARM / RISC-V platforms to run unmodified applications, do presence attestation, and so on.
 I am now working on the security of asynchronous exception handling and the concurrency problems (e.g., data race, atomicity violation) in SGX enclaves.

 Email: jhcui.gid at gmail.com <!-- <br />
 Email: [gchauras@csail.mit.edu] (others) -->